lisawangyilu/QF5214-Group_15-Project/README.md

 - **Sentiment Data**: Extracted using Python web scrapers, this includes investor comments from Guba and Snowball, and news content related to stocks and funds.
 The sentiment is analyzed for positive or negative emotions using Baidu's LLM.

-- **Metrics Definition**: Metrics are defined by a combination of time periods (e.g., last 1 day, last 7 days), entities (stocks, funds), and data types (daily return, comment, emotion).
-Derived metrics are created based on these definitions, such as 'last 7 days stock positive number comment' indicating the count of positive comments over the past week.
+- **Metrics Definition**: Metrics are defined by a combination of time periods (e.g., last 1 day), entities (stocks, funds), and data types (daily return, comment).
+Derived metrics are created based on these definitions, such as 'last_7_days_stock_positive_number_comment' indicating the count of positive comments over the past week.
 ![metrics](images/metrics.jpg)

 ## Data Architecture and Data Pipeline